aram-iry/infovis/docs/work_distribution.md

 itself, and the visualizations.
 Then considering all the feedback we could get our hands on, we created the final data story.

 ## Aram
 Aram worked on creating several visualisations.
 On top of that, he worked on aggregating several datasets.
-He also presented the draft during the feedback round and contributed heavily on writing the reflection.
+He also presented the draft during the feedback round and wrote the reflection.
 Furthermore, he helped writing the text in the data story.

 ## Josephine